You got your new air fryer and you want to try it for the first time. And then you wonder—“what oil should I get for my air fryer”?

 Not recommend for: Frying or roasting above 375 degrees F

-Canola oil is produced from a cultivar of rapeseed, bred to be low in erucic acid and glucocinolates.
-Canola is not a plant, instead it’s just a name for rapeseeds that have been bred to be low in these two undesirable compounds.
+Canola oil is produced from a cultivar of rapeseed, bred to be low in erucic acid and glucosinolates.
+Canola is not a plant, instead, it’s just a name for rapeseeds that have been bred to be low in these two undesirable compounds.
 Canola oil contains phytosterols (such as beta-sitosterol), which lower cholesterol, along with some vitamin E and K. It also contains two essential fatty acids that our body cannot produce on its own.
 These are:

 Alpha-linolenic acid (ALA) is an essential omega-3 fatty acid.
 It protects against heart attacks and strokes by helping to lower bad cholesterol.